Youth Summer Sailing and Racing Camp

 LTR OPTI = LEARN TO RACE OPTI

 This class is designed for sailors who have completed LTS Opti Advanced as they are required to sail alone in an Opti.
 Sailors will be introduced to more advanced sailing skills as well as introduced to racing.
 For maximum benefit, we highly recommend registering for 2 consecutive weeks.
+This class is capped at 7 sailors for a healthy and safe instructor-student ratio.

 This class has its own curriculum that builds upon prior ones as laid out by US Sailing and taught through SBJSA high standards.
 Detailed curricula are posted on our website under “Sailing” then “Classes and Descriptions”.